phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ## Notification Channels

 Android O introduces a new wrinkle to push notifications in the form of NotificationChannels.
-If you app targets SDK Version 26 (Android O) if you have not setup a NotificationChannel you will no longer receive push notifications.
+If your app targets SDK Version 26 (Android O) if you have not setup a NotificationChannel, you will no longer receive push notifications.
 This means any Cordova app using cordova-android 6.3.0 or higher will run into this problem.
 Fear not however as version 2.1.0 of this plugin has implemented NotificationChannels for you.

 For instance if you register for push notifications like normal: